For the average person who wants to lose weight

 An unfortunate side effect of eating vegetables and fruits is that the digestion of their fiber causes gas, but so does the digestion of carbohydrates (= anything made with sugar and flour); carbohydrates are also present in vegetables, especially in seeds and fruits.
 The amount of gas produced depends on how you prepare the food for eating; for example, a cream soup of vegetable X produces less gas than the whole, uncooked vegetable X.

 Canned food is very practical, but it's important to understand its health effects, and what can be done to minimize the possible health risks.

 In part, canned food is safe to eat.

 The problem is that the bisphenol-A (BPA), a chemical which may be dangerous to health, leaches into the food.
-The amount of leached bisphenol-A which ends up in the body depends on the type of food, with canned soup being the worst.
-This doesn't necessarily make the canned food unsafe because the absolute amount of ingested bisphenol-A is still below the level which is considered safe.
+The amount of leached bisphenol-A which ends up in the body depends on the type of food, with canned soup being by far the worst.
+This doesn't necessarily make the canned food unsafe, because the absolute amount of ingested bisphenol-A is still below the level which is considered safe.

 Both Europe's and USA's food safety administrations say that bisphenol-A is safe to use in the packaging of foods.